eriksank/eventemitter4/README.md

         giving order to Ann
         Yes, mum (Ann)

 There are many ways to organize inheritance in Javascript.
-In this one, we use _underscorejs_ to extend the prototype of the inheriting class with the functions of the parent class.
+In this particular one, we use _underscore.js_ to extend the prototype of the inheriting class with the functions of the parent class.

 <a name="example7"></a>